 Where will I live?

-Students will reside in Carter Hall on the East Tennessee State University campus during the five week Governor's School program.
+Students will reside in Carter Hall on the East Tennessee State University campus during the four week Governor's School program.

 How much free time will I have?